yathursan/caninvest/readme.txt

-=== Twenty Sixteen ===
+=== Twenty Seventeen ===
 Contributors: the WordPress team
-Requires at least: WordPress 4.4
+Requires at least: WordPress 4.7
 Tested up to: WordPress 5.0-trunk
 Version: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: one-column, two-columns, right-sidebar, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready, blog
+Tags: one-column, two-columns, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

 == Description ==
-Twenty Sixteen is a modernized take on an ever-popular WordPress layout — the horizontal masthead with an optional right sidebar that works perfectly for blogs and websites.
-It has custom color options with beautiful default color schemes, a harmonious fluid grid using a mobile-first approach, and impeccable polish in every detail.
-Twenty Sixteen will make your WordPress look beautiful everywhere.

-* Mobile-first, Responsive Layout
-* Custom Colors
-* Custom Header
-* Social Links
-* Post Formats
-* The GPL v2.0 or later license. :) Use it to make something cool.
+Twenty Seventeen brings your site to life with header video and immersive featured images.
+With a focus on business sites, it features multiple sections on the front page as well as widgets, navigation and social menus, a logo, and more.
+Personalize its asymmetrical grid with a custom color scheme and showcase your multimedia content with post formats.
+Our default theme for 2017 works great in many languages, for any abilities, and on any device.

-For more information about Twenty Sixteen please go to https://codex.wordpress.org/Twenty_Sixteen.
+For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Sixteen in the search form and press the 'Enter' key on your keyboard.
+2. Type in Twenty Seventeen in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Twenty_Sixteen for a guide on how to customize this theme.
+4. Go to https://codex.wordpress.org/Twenty_Seventeen for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-Twenty Sixteen WordPress Theme, Copyright 2014-2017 WordPress.org Twenty Sixteen is distributed under the terms of the GNU GPL
+Twenty Seventeen WordPress Theme, Copyright 2016 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by